rstacruz/vim-from-scratch/README.md

 ## Set up additional options <a id='options'></a>

 Our config so far has _vim-sensible_ and _vim-opinion_, which has some great defaults.
 You may want to add more settings.
 Instead of dumping them into `~/.vimrc`, I suggest adding them to your [after-directory] instead.
-This will keep your `~/.vimrc` as clean as possible.
+This will keep your config file as clean as possible.

 ```bash
 mkdir -p ~/.vim/after/plugin
 vim ~/.vim/after/plugin/options.vim
 ```

-Here are some stuff you can add. _All of these are optional_.
+Here are some stuff you can add.
+All of these are optional.

 ```vim
 " Enable 256-color by default in the terminal